 Services and Amenities

-Generally, international airports have far more in the way of services and amenities.
+Generally, international airports have far more in the way of airport services and amenities.

 Larger and nicer passenger waiting areas, public restrooms, and retail stores for dining and shopping, including duty-free shops, are all found at international airports.
 Some international airports even provide areas for passengers to rest and sleep.